aimacode/aima-exercises/_site/markdown/4-Beyond-Classical-Search/exercises/ex_12/question.md

 Exercise <a class="exerciseRef" href="{{ site.baseurl }}/search-exercises/ex_9/">path-planning-exercise</a> into an environment as follows:<br>

--   The percept will be a list of the positions, *relative to the agent*, of the visible vertices.
-The percept does *not* include the position of the robot!
-The robot must learn its own position from the map; for now, you can assume that each location has a different “view.”<br>
+-   The percept will be a list of the positions, <i>relative to the agent</i>, of the visible vertices.
+The percept does
+    <i>not</i> include the position of the robot!
+The robot must
+    learn its own position from the map; for now, you can assume that each location has a different “view.”<br>